samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ## Limitations

 ### electron-chrome-extensions
-- Electron v12 is recommended.
+- The latest version of Electron is recommended.
 Minimum support requires Electron v9.
 - Chrome's Manifest V3 extensions are not yet supported.

 ### electron